 EDF and Atlas convened this public workshop to create a space for fleets and other stakeholders to discuss their MHDV charging infrastructure needs, current incentive barriers, and the support they may require from utilities in New York and New Jersey.
 Speakers discussed these key issues over the course of three panel conversations: 1) The road to electrification, 2) The relationship between fleets and utilities, and 3) The cost to electrify.
 While open to the general public, this workshop sought to inform and educate representatives from utility commissions and state regulatory staff on their role in advancing MHDV electrification.
 In total, more than 200 people tuned in to learn and gather feedback from featured fleet operators.
 Below are the key findings distilled from the workshop.

-Published On: February, 2023 / Categories: Convenings, Publications /
+Published On: February, 2023 / Categories: Convenings, Reports /

 Subscribe to Receive the Latest News from Us